thisisjayakumar/Orbit-Messenger-chat-app/README.md

 ### Testing

 - Unit tests: `go test ./...` in each service directory
-- Integration tests: `./scripts/test-all-services.sh`
+- Integration tests: Use the provided test scripts
-- Load testing: Use the provided test scripts with tools like `ab` or `wrk`
+- Load testing: Use tools like `ab` or `wrk`

 ## 📈 Monitoring and Observability